 Everyone that has a dog will tell you how brilliant they are.
 Who can resist the charm of a puppy, the feeling of success when your dog actually sits when you tell it to, or the over-the-top tail wagging you get just for walking in through the front door?

-However, you need to remember that a dog will typically live for around 10-15 years and is therefore a long-term commitment.
-So take good measure to think about the cost, time, size of your home and any allergies your family might have, as well as the temperament, size, exercise requirements, life expectancy and common health issues of each breed.
+However, you need to remember that a dog will typically live for around 10-15 years and is, therefore, a long-term commitment.
+So take good measures to think about the cost, time, size of your home and any allergies your family might have, as well as the temperament, size, exercise requirements, life expectancy and common health issues of each breed.

 Here are our top 41 things to consider before deciding that getting a dog is the right thing for you.

 1. According to the SPCA, the annual cost of care for a small dog is $420, a medium dog $620 and a large dog $780.

 2. But be sure to factor in extra costs when bringing home a pup.

 Emergency vet visits can be costly, so consider that before you bring home your buddy